 Step 2: Start a savings plan

-You may not be able to save the entire amount but the more you save the less debt you will have to deal with when you come home.
-If you’re not going to be able to save the entire amount you need you can consider either putting some costs on a credit card or taking out a personal loan.
+You may not be able to save the entire amount for your trip, but the more you save, the less debt you'll have to deal with when you come home.
+If you’re not going to be able to save the entire amount, you can consider either putting some costs on a credit card or taking out a personal loan.

 Step 3: Decide how you’ll spend your money

 When you’re overseas, there are a range of ways you can spend your money.
 These include: